stack-chan/stack-chan/GUIDELINE.md

-# Secondary Production Guidelines
+# Derivative Work Guidelines

-This is guidelines for secondary productions of Stack-chan.
+This is guidelines for derivative works of Stack-chan.

 In order to make it easier for third parties to use Stack-chan's characters we declare the guidelines as below.
 If you follow these guidelines, you may use Stack-chan's characters for commercial and non-commercial purposes without permission.